top of page

 Students from other countries are particularly welcome at MATTS, and our qualification is recognised throughout the world.

-We usually have several trainee teachers from other countries on our course and we are visited by post-graduate students from all over the world for varying periods of study.
+Our training course is multi-national and multi-ethnic.
+Students are free to complete all or part of their training with us and we are visited by students and post-graduate students from all over the world for varying periods of study.

 We can support you with advice on obtaining a visa and we may be able to assist you in finding accommodation.